Skip Navigation

 Geography

-North Korea is the northern part of the Korean Peninsula and is a mountainous country bordered by China and Russia in the north, South Korea in the south, the Yellow Sea in the west and the Japanse Sea in the east.
-Borders with China and Russia (only 19 kilometer by the way) are natural, with the Amnok and Tuman Rivers respectively.
-The border with South Korea surely is not natural and it is a heavily guarded 4 kilometer wide area full with mines, a thich conrete wall and electric fences.
+North Korea is the northern part of the Korean Peninsula and is a mountainous country bordered by China and Russia in the north, South Korea in the south, the Yellow Sea in the west and the Japanese Sea in the east.
+Borders with China and Russia (only 19 kilometers by the way) are natural, with the Amnok and Tuman Rivers respectively.
+The border with South Korea is a heavily guarded 4 kilometre-wide area full with mines, a thick concrete wall and electric fences.
 The holy Mount Paektu stretches the border with China and on this mountain a volcanic lake marks the border.
 This is also the highest point in North Korea, which consists of 80% mountains.
 The northeast is the most mountainous part, the most fertile areas are in the southwest and along the east coast and farmers live in cooperative farms working the land.
 Many areas see heavy deforestation and as a result floods have become worse lately.

 North Korea shares international borders with Russia, China and South Korea.
 The only overland option at the current time is with China.
 For more information read the article: Overland Border Crossings In China.